Phenomenal-Cat/IGNITE/Docs/source/index.rst

  - :fa:`comments` large and active online **user communities**
  - :fa:`graduation-cap` plentiful online **tutorials** and learning resources

 While the task of designing customized neural implants using these software tools can be performed manually, there is a learning curve to navigating each software's graphical user interface (GUI).
 IGNITE simplifies the process as much as possible, by scripting steps that a user would otherwise have to learn to perform through GUI interactions.
-Click the icons below to explore resources related to each of the selected software.